hashstation/hashstation/INSTALL-Docker.md

 ### Removing existing installation
-To remove an existing installation, you should delete the `fitcrack_server` container and all related volumes.
+To remove an existing installation, you should delete the `server` container and all related volumes.
 To automate the process, you can run:
 ```
 ./remove_docker_installation.sh